jjzha/fs1/README.md

 # fs1

-This codebase accompanies _Improving Factuality during Test-time Scaling_.
+This codebase accompanies _Does Longer Reasoning Improve Factuality in Large Language Models?_.

 ## Requirements